nginx/unit-docs/source/configuration.rst

 To match a step, the request must fit *all* property conditions listed in it.

-If all properties match or you omit :samp:`match` entirely, Unit routes the request where :samp:`pass` or :samp:`share` points to:
+If all properties match or :samp:`match` is omitted, Unit routes the request using the respective :samp:`action`:

 .. code-block:: json